Blanco y Negro Music

-Blanco y Negro Music (short Blanco y Negro translated from Spanish "Black and White") is a Spanish record label which was founded in 1978.
+Blanco y Negro Music (for short Blanco y Negro, English translation "Black and White") is a Spanish record label which was founded in 1978.
 It is one of the leading dance music record companies in Spain.
 On January 17, 1983, Blanco y Negro Music became a record label, founded by Félix Buget.
 It is considered by the media as the pioneer of EDM in Spain.

-The company is also specialized in film and video productions.
-It presents artists, like Pitbull, Shaggy, DJ BoBo, SASH! and Guru Josh.
+The company also specializes in film and video productions.
+It has presented artists such as Pitbull, Shaggy, DJ BoBo, SASH! and Guru Josh.

-Blanco y Negro Music is a partner of the enterprise Pulsive Media in Burgwedel in Germany.
+Blanco y Negro Music is a partner of the enterprise Pulsive Media in Burgwedel, Germany.